 This could be a standalone article, so I’m only going to highlight a couple of my content crushes (in no particular order).

 2. I love this quote from GE’s Chief Storyteller, Tomas Kellner: “Content marketing works because it’s about telling stories that are relevant that people want to read… it’s a simple concept.”
 If you don’t believe him, hit up GE Reports.
-Their hub connects product like wind turbines, gas turbines and storage batteries to issues like climate change and energy.
-While you’re there, do yourself a favour and sign up to their EDM GE Brief for a lesson in best practice email nurturing.
-GE’s primary Instagram page – they have one for most businesses – boasts 400K-plus followers and is worth a look too.
+Their hub connects products like wind turbines, gas turbines and storage batteries to issues like climate change and energy.
+While you’re there, do yourself a favour and sign-up for their eDM GE Brief for a lesson in best practice email nurturing.
+GE’s primary Instagram page – they have one for most businesses – boasts 400,000+ followers and is worth a look too.

 4. Think accounting is boring?
 Try telling that to Xero, a content behemoth.
 What I like most about the Xero Blog is that it proudly puts the interests of their tribe first.
 Oh, and they have mastered the art of content-led personalisation and sales enablement.
 Check out Xero TV.
 It’s a cracker.